 This enables us to find the right insurance coverage for you, taking your personal circumstances and requirements into consideration.

-You can even choose from a range of optional extras, including unlimited European cover, UK and Europe breakdown cover, contents cover and discounts for limited mileage.
+You can even choose from a range of optional extras, including unlimited European cover, UK and Europe breakdown cover and contents cover.